-Firstly, the number of people in and out of the labour force in the population is compared for the EU-SILC data (which for these variables is identical to EUROMOD) and external data from employment agencies (see Table 4.2 in Annex 2).
-The number of employed people includes people employed in jobs where full social security contributions have to be paid (sozialversicherungspflichtige Beschäftigung) as well as people in marginal employment
+Firstly, the number of people in and out of the labour force in the population is compared for the EU-SILC data (which for these variables is identical to EUROMOD) and external data from the Federal Employment Agency (see Table 4.2 in the Annex).
+The number of employed people includes people employed in jobs where full social security contributions have to be paid (sozialversicherungspflichtige Beschäftigung) as well as people in marginal employment (geringfügige Beschäftigung), such as mini and midi jobs.
+The number of unemployed people includes those who are registered as unemployed at the employment agencies as actively searching for a job.